-\FREE down jacket hire is included in your KE holiday booking upon request.
+FREE down jacket hire is included in your KE holiday booking upon request.
 Please make all requests at least 6 weeks prior to the trip departure date.
-You will be issued with the jacket on arrival in Nepal and will hand this back to your guide before flying to Bhutan where you will be issued with a similar jacket.
-Please remember to allow room in your luggage for this item.
+Note all hire / rental equipment is issues in Nepal.
+Please remember to allow room in your luggage for these items.